sunrise125/Astro-Qbasic-Pascal/PLANET430B-NEW/README.md

 # Planet430B-New
 It is based on highly precise SOFA algorithms for computing Solar System Bodies through the new model of precession-nutation adopted since 2009 Jan.01 by IAU (International Astronomy Union) in order to take into account all movements of Terrestrial Pole, detailed up to tidal and relativistic perturbations.

+## What above means
+is briefly summarized in figure CIPframe.png coming from http://www.iausofa.org/index.html and deeply detailed inside the so called <i>cookbook</i> (file sofa_pn_f.pdf)

 For such a reason the two databases shown in figure <b>updating_2dbases.png</b> should be periodically monitored and updated.
 Then a new compilation is to be performed and related (a.exe, for Windows systems) formed.

 Find below the links to download both, coming from this URL: https://www.iers.org/IERS/EN/DataProducts/EarthOrientationData/eop.html